tmetreveli/Personalized-Workout-Plan/README.md

 1. Service that allows user creation and authentication
 2. Users can create their own workout plans and Fitness goals
 3. Users are enabled to track their goals and update weight tracking information
+4. Users can exercise according to guided workout plan, which gives next exercises in real time

 ## Getting started
 ---